syncfusion-content/windowsforms-docs/WindowsForms/Chart/Runtime-Features.md

 </table>

-> Note: The AutoHighlight property should be disabled to enable this chart series highlighting feature.
+N> The AutoHighlight property should be disabled to enable this chart series highlighting feature.